 Anyone can vote early by mail without having to state a reason for wanting to do so.
 Mail-in Ballots (also called “Absentee Ballots” or “Vote By Mail Ballots”) are available 45 days prior to Election Day.
 We offer the following options to obtain a mail-in/absentee ballot:

 Option 1: Request and Receive Your Ballot by Mail

 Option 2: Apply in Person

 Option 3: Authorize a Messenger To Deliver Your Ballot

-Option to Vote by Mail in ALL General Elections only
+Option to Vote by Mail in ALL FUTURE ELECTIONS

 In New Jersey, ALL accepted mail-in/absentee ballots are counted on Election Day.